-We made an obligatory stop for and apple pie and a drink at Solitaire.
+We made an obligatory stop for an apple pie and a drink at Solitaire.
 The place was bustling with tourists.
-It was there that I noticed that corrugated road has taken its toll on our vehicle: one of the clamps that were holding the canopy to the vehicle’s chassis has gotten loose and fell off somewhere around Gaub canyon.
-This was nothing critical for the vehicle, but it still made me nervous and for the next two days I tried my very best to drive as gently and smooth as possible on rough roads.
+It was there that I noticed, that corrugated road has taken its toll on our vehicle: one of the clamps, that were holding the canopy to the vehicle’s chassis has gotten loose and fell off somewhere around Gaub canyon.
+This was nothing critical for the vehicle, but it still made me nervous and for the next two days I tried my very best to drive as gently and smoothly as possible on rough roads.

-In the morning there was a very long queue of vehicles in front of the park gates before they opened them, but since the 60 km road to Sossusvlei is tarred all the way and there is something interesting to photograph every few kilometers, there were no congestion on the road.
-At the parking area before the Sossusvlei, we decided that due to the missing clamp, we will not to risk driving last few bumpy and sandy kilometers right to the Sossusvlei – we have rather used the shuttle bus.
+In the morning, there was a very long queue of vehicles in front of the park gates before they opened them, but since the 60 km road to Sossusvlei is tarred all the way, and there is something interesting to photograph every few kilometers, there was no congestion on the road.
+At the parking area before the Sossusvlei, we decided, that due to the missing clamp, we will not take the risk of driving the last few bumpy and sandy kilometers right to the Sossusvlei – we have rather used the shuttle bus.

-Sossusvlei, Deadvleim, Hiddenvlei, dead trees, Big Daddy, Big Mama and countless other dunes make this area really unearthly.
-And glowing colors and dark shades offer fantastic photographic opportunities.
-Being a prime tourist spot, it feels quite crowded at moments, but I guess it nevertheless leaves profound and enthusiastic feeling in every visitor.
+Sossusvlei, Deadvlei, Hiddenvlei, dead trees, Big Daddy, Big Mama, and countless other dunes make this area really unearthly.
+Glowing colors and dark shades offer fantastic photographic opportunities.
+Being a prime tourist spot, it feels quite crowded at moments, but I guess it nevertheless leaves a profound and enthusiastic feelings in every visitor.

-Namibia left very deep impression on us.
-This time not primarily by wildlife sightings (we all know those are always luck of the draw), but by its fantastic landscapes.
-The country is very easy going and organizing self drive trip there is probably the easiest in whole Africa.
+Namibia left a very deep impression on us.
+This time not primarily by wildlife sightings (we all know those are always the luck of the draw), but by its fantastic landscapes.
+The country is very easy going, and organizing a self-drive trip there is probably the easiest in whole Africa.
 We will return, that’s for sure.